andrastantos/brew/docs/cpu/exceptions.rst

 When an exception occurs, the following CSRs are updated:

-#. :code:`ECAUSE` is updated to the exception code
+#. :code:`csr_ecause` is updated to the exception code
-#. :code:`EADDR` is updated to the memory reference address causing the exception.
+#. :code:`csr_eaddr` is updated to the memory reference address causing the exception.
 This is either the instructions address in case of non memory-related exceptions, or the target memory address in case of memory-related exceptions (of which only :code:`exc_unaligned` is defined).

-.. note:: When an exception occurs in SCHEDULER mode, :code:`ECAUSE` and :code:`EADDR` CSRs are set.
+.. note:: When an exception occurs in SCHEDULER mode, :code:`csr_eacuse` and :code:`csr_eaddr` CSRs are set.

 An instruction can raise at most one exception.
 If multiple exception causes are triggered, the one with the lowest numeric code will take effect.
 This means: